FRCTeamPhoenix/Documentation/README.md

 - `how-to` — Quick reference guides on how to do very specific things.
 - `images` — Screenshot or image storage for use in other guides

-Also, make sure to look at the `first-time-setup.md` guide for setting up our toolchain on a new computer as well as the `eclipse-shortcuts.md` reference for the most important Eclipse shortcuts.
+Also, make sure to look at the `first-time-setup.md` guide for setting up the FRC toolchain on a new computer.